Aaron Rodgers Player Prop Bets for NFL Week 18 - Green Bay vs. Detroit - NewsBreak

 Season Stats

-- He has added 94 rushing yards on 32 carries with three touchdowns, averaging 5.9 yards per game.
+- He's also carried the ball 32 times for 94 yards and three touchdowns, averaging 5.9 yards per game.

-- The Packers have thrown the ball in 57.1% of their plays from scrimmage this year while staying on the ground 42.9% of the time.
+- The Packers have thrown the football in 57.1% of their plays from scrimmage this year while running the ball 42.9% of the time.
 This offensive attack ranks 10th in the NFL in points scored.

-- Rodgers has thrown 107 passes in the red zone this season, 56.9% of his team's red zone plays.
+- Rodgers accounts for 56.9% of his team's red zone plays, with 107 of his 513 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Rodgers' matchup with the Lions.